rvhuang/rpg-map-factory/doc/getting-started.md

 var mapFactory = new MapFactory("myCanvas", mapWidth, mapHeight, tileSize, tileSize);
 ```

-By default, the `MapFactory` instance is **responsive** -- the width and height will be adjusted to fit the size of parent element.
+By default, the instance is **responsive** -- the width and height of `myCanvas` element will be adjusted to fit the size of parent element.

 ## Assigning Asset Mapping Callback